pablobernabeu/3authors-year-DOI_URL/README.md

 ### In-Text Citation

-We also recognise the many-to-many relationship between forms of knowledge and skills.<sup>2</sup> To build a predictive model, we will analyse interactions between reader-level factors and a comprehensive set of computationally-derived text variables, including word concreteness, frequency, coherence, lexical and syntactic complexity, and sentiment.<sup>5–8</sup>
+We also recognise the many-to-many relationship between forms of knowledge and skills.<sup>2</sup> To build a predictive model, we will analyse interactions between reader-level factors and a comprehensive set of computationally-derived text variables.<sup>5–8</sup>

 ### Bibliography